carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 > As a result, there are a lot of approximate methods for finding clusters
 > in the data.
 For example, the
 > [mbkmeans](http://www.bioconductor.org/packages/3.13/bioc/html/mbkmeans.html)
-> package includes a for extremely large data.
+> package includes an algorithm for clustering extremely large data.
 The idea behind this algorithm
 > is that if the clusters we find are robust, we don't need to look at all of
 > the data every time.
 This is very helpful because it reduces the amount of
 > data that needs to be held in memory at once, but also because the
-> computational cost of .
+> computational cost of.
 >
 > Similarly, approximate nearest neighbour methods like
 > [Annoy](https://pypi.org/project/annoy/) can be used to identify what the